 Please provide the following items in the order specified below to complete the content of the application.
 Unless otherwise noted, attachments count toward the application page limit.
 Indirect cost rate agreements and proof of non-profit status (if applicable) will not count toward the page limit.
-Each attachment must be clearly labeled.
+You must clearly label each attachment.

-- Attachment 1: Program-Specific Line Item Budget (Required) Submit as a PDF document a program-specific line item budget for each year of the three-year period of performance. - Attachment 2: Federally Negotiated Indirect Cost Rate Agreement (If applicable) Submit a copy of the current agreement.
+Attachment 1: Program-Specific Line Item Budget (Required) Submit as a PDF document a program-specific line item budget for each year of the three-year period of performance.

+Attachment 2: Federally Negotiated Indirect Cost Rate Agreement (If applicable) Submit a copy of the current agreement.
 This does not count towards the page limit.